 - Rudasill, Lynne Marie, McNeill-Harmon, Katherine, and Jacobs, James R. (2002).
 “The Inexact Science of Informing Ourselves.”
 IS2002 Proceedings of the Informing Science + IT Education Conference, 1367-1382.
 The paper was presented at the 2002 Informing Science & IT Education Joint Conference in Cork, Ireland in June, 2002.

 James grew up in New Jersey, Pennsylvania, and upstate New York.
-At one time or another he has called home the following places: NY City, Boston, Tokyo, Japan, Ithaca, NY, Eugene, OR, Urbana, IL, San Diego, CA and now San Francisco.
+At one time or another he has called home the following places: NY City, Boston, Tokyo, Japan, Ithaca, NY, Eugene, OR, Urbana, IL, San Diego, CA and now San Francisco (and sometimes NYC!).
 James has always been a library rat and has called himself “librarian” since the age of 15 when he was “co-librarian” at a small public library in Homer, NY (yeah yeah, he’s heard about the faux pas of calling oneself a librarian without having an MLS!).
 As evinced by the number of places he’s lived, James took the road less travelled to being a librarian, with stints as an ESL teacher, social studies teacher, garlic farmer, beekeeper, and several technician jobs within various libraries.
 But, as Robert Frost wrote, that “has made all the difference.”

 James can be reached at freegovinfo AT gmail DOT com.